Wisconsin’s Fall Color is Spectacular

 Kewaunee and Door County

-Framed by majestic Lake Michigan, the hardwoods of Kewaunee and Door County make for must-sees to add to your list of stunning fall drives.
-You and your group can trace Hwy 42 north starting from a historic lighthouse in Kewaunee for 75 miles all the way to Gills Rock at the very tip of the Door County thumb that hosts a maritime museum and hidden shipwrecks below the water.
+Framed by majestic Lake Michigan, the hardwoods of Kewaunee and Door County make for stunning fall drives with plenty of charming rest stops.
+Trace Hwy 42 going north starting from a historic lighthouse in Kewaunee for 75 miles to Gills Rock at the very tip of Door County.
+Once there, explore Death’s Door Maritime Museum and take a boat tour to see hidden shipwrecks below the water.
 On the return trip, follow Hwy 57 down the Lake Michigan side of the peninsula for the "other half" of the Door County fall foliage experience.

-Along the way, enjoy a set of four popular state parks: Potawatomi, Peninsula, Newport and Whitefish Dunes.
-Beyond those local favorites, you'll want to take in terrific bluff-top views of the lakes, seven stunning lighthouses, apple orchards and a 20-minute ferry ride to Washington Island.
+Along the way, your group can enjoy four popular state parks: Potawatomi, Peninsula, Newport and Whitefish Dunes.
+Beyond those favorites, you'll want to take in terrific bluff-top views of the lakes, seven stunning lighthouses, apple orchards and a 20-minute ferry ride to Washington Island.
 The Door County peninsula is one of Wisconsin's premier fall vacation destinations, so quality accommodations, restaurants, shopping and attractions for all types of groups are always close at hand.

-Insider tip: Soar above the trees and get a stunning view of Green Bay with Peninsula State Park’s wheelchair-accessible Eagle Tower.
+Insider tip: Soar above the trees and get stunning panoramic views of surrounding islands, the Upper Michigan shoreline and the village of Ephraim with Peninsula State Park’s wheelchair-accessible Eagle Tower.

 Lake Geneva Area

 For more than a century, vacationers have come to the Lake Geneva area during every season.
-Autumn is particularly delightful here where fall colors abound on and off the lakeshore.
+Autumn is particularly scenic here, where fall colors abound on and off the lakeshore.

-Three Wisconsin Rustic Roads (R-11, R-12 and R-36 totaling nearly 20 miles of scenic fall driving) access the Lyons State Wildlife Area just northeast of the city.
-They’re easily accessed via Sheridan Springs Road and Spring Valley Road.
-These quiet country roads traverse glacial Kettle Moraine topography and pass through large wooded areas of oak, maple and hickory, as well as former cranberry bogs.
-The tiny community of Lyons is worth a stop, with its several quaint, picturesque churches, the White River Bike Trail, and great fishing spots.
+Three Wisconsin Rustic Roads (R-11, R-12 and R-36, totaling nearly 20 miles of scenic fall driving) traverse glacial Kettle Moraine topography and pass through large wooded areas of oak, maple and hickory, as well as former cranberry bogs.
+The tiny community of Lyons is worth a stop, with its several quaint, picturesque churches, the White River Bike Trail and great fishing spots.
 And of course, the city of Lake Geneva offers many memory-making opportunities.
 Enjoy fall color cruises on the lake, championship golf, spa retreats, boutique shopping and a full range of dining and lodging options.

 Black River State Forest

-The Black River State Forest lies just east of Black River Falls in west-central Wisconsin.
-Its 68,000 acres access pine and oak forests and unique geology that make it a perfect destination for fall foliage road trips.
-Slightly to the south you’ll find Castle Mound Pine Forest State Natural Area.
-A hike to the top provides colorful fall views of the former bed of glacial Lake Wisconsin, a 400-million-year-old butte, sandstone hills and castellated bluffs up to 30 feet tall that dot the forest landscape.
+For a picture-perfect view, stop at Castle Mound Pine Forest State Natural Area.
+A hike to the top provides colorful fall vistas of the former bed of glacial Lake Wisconsin, a 400-million-year-old butte, sandstone hills and castellated bluffs up to 30 feet tall that dot the forest landscape.

 Access even more of the forest’s fall splendor via North Settlement Road (I-94 exit 128 at Millston).
 Here, the road sweeps ten miles north to the Dike 17 Wildlife Area, home to sandhill cranes, geese, ducks, bobolinks, warblers, harriers and bald eagles.
-The forest also offers 98 family campsites, 27 miles of hiking trails, and 33 miles of mountain bike and ATV trails.
-As a bonus, the Black River Falls area is rich in cranberry bogs, turned red in autumn with the seasonal harvest.
+The forest also offers 98 family campsites, 27 miles of hiking trails and 33 miles of mountain bike and ATV trails.
+As a bonus, the Black River Falls area is rich in cranberry bogs that bloom red in autumn with the seasonal harvest.

-Insider tip: Looking for more activities to become one with the Black River State Forest?
+Insider tip: Looking for more activities to immerse yourself in the Black River State Forest?
 Browse these 8 ways to experience the gorgeous area.

 Wisconsin River/Baraboo Hills Tour